benben240085/Java-Animator/README.md

   - The VisualView implements the IView.
 Its main task is to render the animations onto a JFrame for the user to watch.
 The view uses the AnimationPanel class to draw all the objects that are being passed into it through controller,

   - The EditView implements the IView.
 Its main task is to render the animations onto a JFrame for the user to watch and enable the user to edit the animation in many different ways.
 The view creates a buttonListener and implements the listener in the controller which uses methods from the model and eventually tells the view what to do once the methods have been executed.

-Changes from HW 6:
- - We deleted the log class for this assignment because it's no longer needed as it's implemented in our textualView.

- - We constructed our views inside the controller rather than the main method in our Excellence class which enabled us to pass in more data from the model into our constructors.

- - On the last homework we were pretty confused as to how Timers worked and we went back and forth on whether to put it in the views or the controller.
-For this homework we decided to move the timer from the views and put it in the controller and inside the Timer construct a List of IAnimation which is then passed to the visualView which is passed to the animationPanel class which then draws every shape in the list.

- - We had our animate function return void instead of a List of shapes.

- - We changed our shapes field in our model implementation to be a linkedHashMap rather than a regular hashMap.

- - We removed our hasShape method and changed our removeKeyFrame method.
-Now our removeKeyFrame method iterates through a list of AShapes and removes both the ending tick and starting tick of the specified tick.

- - We changed our x, y, width, and height fields in AShape to doubles rather than ints to account for any decimal changes in the "tween" values.

- - We also added setters to our AShape class to enable the "tween" values to be set to the shape.

- - We have now made all of our views implement every function from IView and anything that doesn't apply to a specific view now throws an UnsupportedOperationException.

- - We changed our shapes field in animationPanel from a HashMap<Integer, List<Shapes>> to a List of Shapes.